 “I’ve heard Amy speak many times to large groups and small ones.
 Every time Amy speaks she is energetic and passionate about the topics.
 She is also very relational with her audience.
 She’s the kind of speaker that you listen to and think to yourself, “I want to be friends with her because she understands me and I would like to hang out with her afterwards.”
 I always leave refreshed and encouraged after hearing her speak.”
 Jonathan Wu

+I am quick to laugh, always ready to cheer on the Denver Broncos or Kansas Jayhawks, and have turned into a gardener (love the surprises life holds!).
+But if push came to shove, I’d choose my family over everything.
 Thanks for stopping by.
-In China one always has a gift ready for a guest, so, my welcome gift for you is 14 Tips for Navigating the Messy Middle of Life.
+In China one always has a gift ready for a guest, so, my welcome gift for you is Life in the Messy Middle .

 Disclosure : Amazon Affiliate links included in this website.
 If you click through to Amazon, any purchase you make supports the costs of running this website.